andreberg/SphinxDoc.tmbundle/README.markdown

   Note: does not search project folders which have names that would be
   matched by the `exclude_patterns` option in the Sphinx config file.

+  - Open Counterpart

+  When editing a source file, open `<current file name>.<target ext>`
+  if present in the out dir.
+Otherwise, if viewing a target file, open
+  `<current file name>.<source ext>` in the project root.

-## <span>Consolidated Syntax Validation</span>
+## Consolidated Syntax Validation

   Uses `PyCheckmate` for Python files (say your `conf.py`) and `docutils`
   or `sphinx-build` for your source files.

   And just as you would expect from a TextMate bundle, the error ouput is
-  parsed and styled into good looking and useful HTML output that shows
+  parsed and styled into useful HTML output that shows you a color-coded
-  you a color-coded table of error messages, line numbers and clickable
+  table of error messages, line numbers and clickable file links.
-  file links.

   The error parser is able to distinguish between error messages from
   `docutils` and from `sphinx-build`.